antfie/obsidian-tools/README.md

 ## How Can I Support This?

-We welcome fixes, features and donations.
+W welcome fixes, features and donations.